jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 - a blockchain (Ethereum) and smart contracts, which list files and their matching color values

-Music distribution is struggling with the fact that digital files are easy to share, color_consensus uses this fact as its main feature.
-The platforme is designed to encourage a free flow of ideas, while being as simplified and open as possible.
+Traditional music distribution is struggling with the fact that digital files are easy to share, color_consensus uses this as its main feature.
+The platform is designed to encourage a free flow of ideas, while being as simplified and open as possible.
 Music as a form of expression should not have to depend on centralized platforms, which can shut down, lose data or get hacked.
+Since all transactions are public, every upload can be traced back to the original uploader.

 I’ll be inviting a couple artists to collaborate for a music project, but the page will be available to any user with an internet connection and 2 browser extensions.
 This means that anyone can participate by adding their own sounds to the database, even if I didn’t invite them.

 As such, each user is personally responsible for the content they upload.
-__Please only share your own content, and keep in mind that by doing so it might end up in the music.__
+__Please only share your own content, and keep in mind that by doing so it might end up in other people's work.__

 # IPFS